hackathonsforschools/website/docs/constitution.md

 ---

-This constitution has been agreed to by all members of the **Hackathons for Schools Association** and agreed by all members of the Core Team on the 23rd February 2020.
+This constitution has been agreed to by all members of the **Hackathons for Schools** and agreed by all members of the Core Team on the 23rd February 2020.

 <div class="signature-container">
   {%- for person in site.data.constitution -%}